-Explora Rome’s children museum
+Go to Explora, Rome’s children museum

-Here you can play in a soft area (for under 3s), learn about hydraulic machines and even drive the Italian high speed train ‘freccia rossa’.
+Here you can play in a soft area (for under 3s), learn about hydraulic machines and even drive the Italian high-speed train ‘freccia rossa’.

 Learn to make pizza

 Play in Villa Borghese

 Here you have the zoo, playgrounds and a small pond with rowing boats for hire.

-Visit Rome’s most unusual museum: Centrale Montemartini
+Visit Centrale Montemartini (museum)

 What happens if you use an old electric plant and use it to host ancient statues?

-This was the question behind the creation of the Centrale Montemartini museum, an old industrial space now converted into a museum with ancient Roman statues, mosaics and more.
+This was the question behind the creation of the Centrale Montemartini Museum, an old industrial space now converted into a museum with ancient Roman statues, mosaics and more.

 Explore Castel Sant’Angelo

-Kids love the view above the river Tiber, the massive piles of cannon balls on the castle’s terraces and the secret tunnel that connects the castle to St Peter’s (closed, but you can see its entrance).
+Kids love the view above the river Tiber, the massive piles of cannonballs on the castle’s terraces and the secret tunnel that connects the castle to St Peter’s (closed, but you can see its entrance).

 No trip to Rome can be complete without a generous dose of gelato.

-Visit Rome Botanical Gardens
+Visit Rome Botanical gardens